-Choosing the right garden shed for you doesn't have to be complicated.
-With a few considerations and some careful planning, you can find the perfect shed, summerhouse or log cabin to suit your needs easier than you thought possible.
+Choosing the right garden shed for your garden doesn't have to be complicated.
+With a few considerations and some careful planning, you can find the perfect shed, summerhouse or log cabin for you.

-As already mentioned, deciding on the shed roof design is also important when buying a shed.
-The Pent style roof is extremely effective at allowing drainage of water, whereas the Apex style is great for creating more space for storage.
+Wooden sheds have a long list of benefits.
+They're easy to build, retain hear and look attractive for years to come.
+They can also be treated and painted in whichever colour you choose.
+The roof design is also important to consider: The Pent style roof has a single sloping roof and is extremely effective at allowing drainage of water, whereas the classic pointed Apex style is great for creating more space for storage.